caglarorhan/Web_Components/README.md

 If you want to style slot elements inside the shadow element, you can use the following syntax:
 > Example: `this.shadowRoot.innerHTML = <style> ::slotted(PUT SELECTOR HERE){color:red}</style>`;

-to style all slotted elements inside the shadow element:
+To style all slotted elements inside the shadow element:
 > Example: `this.shadowRoot.innerHTML = <style> ::slotted(*){color:red}</style>` ;

+Also you cannot select nested elements inside the slotted, style only used on main slotted element.

+We can style component from main dom (like a standard css inside the head).
+> Example: `<style> elementTag{color:black}</style>` ;

+The only part of the component that you cannot style from main DOM is template part of a component.

+If we want to isolate everything and style the component from inside the component, so we can use:
+> Example: `:host{color:black}` ;